emmalin29/cosmic-evolution-26S/README.md

 ## Repository Contents - Files used in Cosmic Evolution class Spring Quarter 2026

 ### data_analysis.py
-main python script used for catalog filtering, emission-line ratio calculations, spectral retrival from MAST, rest-fram wavelength conversion, and FWHM measurements.
+main python script used for catalog filtering, emission-line ratio calculations, spectral retrieval from MAST, rest-frame wavelength conversion, and FWHM measurements.

 ### Figures
 Contains all figures generated for the project, including: